Donna Shalala: Clinton Foundation (2015–2017)

 In 2015, Shalala took a leave of absence from her tenured professorship at the University of Miami to volunteer for the Clinton Foundation.
 She followed her tenure as president of the University of Miami by being named chief executive officer of the Foundation, serving in that capacity from 2015 to 2017.

 According to The New York Times, Chelsea Clinton helped persuade Shalala to leave the University of Miami, move to New York and head the foundation.
-Shalala maintained a home in Miami and taught part-time at UM while heading the foundation in New York.
+Shalala maintained a home in Miami and taught part-time at the University of Miami while heading the foundation in New York.

 Shalala led the Clinton Foundation during the 2016 presidential election, in which Hillary Clinton was a leading candidate and the propriety of the foundation's activity came under scrutiny.
-In a September 14, 2016, interview on MSNBC, Shalala admitted that there was “no question” that donors to the Clinton Foundation had been given “courtesy appointments” in the State Department while Hillary Clinton ran that department.
+In a September 14, 2016, interview on MSNBC, Shalala admitted that there was "no question" that donors to the Clinton Foundation had been given "courtesy appointments" in the State Department while Hillary Clinton ran that department.
 Shalala oversaw the termination of the Clinton Global Initiative during her tenure as CEO, as well as other reductions in operations intended to avoid conflicts of interest if Clinton won the election.
 She resisted calls by The Washington Post and USA Today to shut down the foundation entirely, arguing that "there are human beings around the world who would be affected by these decisions."

-Shalala left the Clinton Foundation in April 2017 to return to her full-time teaching position at the University of Miami, replacing her former HHS deputy Kevin Thurm.
+Shalala left the Clinton Foundation in April 2017 and returned to her full-time teaching position at the University of Miami, replacing her former HHS deputy Kevin Thurm.

-2015 stroke

-Following a September 2015 Clinton Global Initiative event held at the Sheraton New York hotel, Shalala fell ill.
+Following a September 2015 Clinton Global Initiative event held at the Sheraton New York Hotel, Shalala fell ill.
 It was subsequently reported in a Clinton Foundation statement that she had suffered a stroke.
 In early 2018, she said she had recovered.